Business

 Zomato

-Although Zomato began as a basic application for aggregating restaurants, its true income growth occurred with the launch of Zomato Gold.
+Although Zomato began as an essential application for aggregating restaurants, its actual income growth occurred with the launch of Zomato Gold.

 Zomato launched a membership program, Zomato Gold, to offer members exclusive discounts at participating eateries, despite its primary use for meal delivery.
 Through this arrangement, Zomato can broaden its sources of income beyond commissions on delivery.